fenago/kubernetes-course/md/Lab_5.md

 =======

-In this chapter, we have
+In this lab, we have
 explored various components of pod configuration and learned when to use what.
 We should now be able to create a pod and choose the right values of various fields in the pod configuration according to the needs of